-- formal leachables studies are especially relevant: - With the actual C/C-system that will be commercialized - Final materials of construction (incl. color!) - Not with a prototype - Preferably on the same lots from the EXT study - On the product, manufactured under conditions that reflect actual commercial processes of production - Fill & finishing & Sterilization - Distribution and storage - Clinical use - During late stage product development - Simultaneous with the formal product stability assessment - Should be performed on the final drug product, not on simulations thereof
+Formal leachables studies are especially relevant:

+- With the actual C/C-system that will be commercialized - Final materials of construction (incl. color!) - Not with a prototype - Preferably on the same lots from the EXT study - On the product, manufactured under conditions that reflect actual commercial processes of production - Fill & finishing - Sterilization - Distribution and storage - Clinical use - During late stage product development - Simultaneous with the formal product stability assessment - Should be performed on the final drug product, not on simulations thereof - On registration batches of the drug product during overall stability assessments

-USP<1664> - WHY?
+USP<1664> - WHEN?

 - For "high risk" dosage forms

-- Pre-clinical stage: selection of packaging components (possible with placebo or simulant)
+- Pre-clinical stage: selection of packaging components

+(possible with placebo or simulant)

 - Leachable characterization is recommended for test article batches in clinical studies (phase III)

 - Post market, supports the change control

 - Changes in formulation

 - Changes in the manufacturing process

 - Changes in primary & secondary packaging or changes in the MoC of components